 On July 25, 2005, Utilities, Inc. (Utilities, Inc. or company) filed an Application for authority to transfer majority organizational control of the company from Nuon Global Solutions USA, B.V.
 (Nuon) to Hydro Star, LLC (Hydro Star).
 The application proposes the transfer of the issued stock of Utilities, Inc., which in turn controls the stock of 16 utilities that provide water and wastewater service in Florida, from Nuon to Hydro Star by early 2006, after all regulatory approvals have been obtained.
 In all, the transaction involves over 80 subsidiary operating companies of Utilities, Inc. in 17 states.
-A list of the Commission-regulated utilities that Utilities, Inc. owns is included in Attachment A. Utilities, Inc. asserts that the acquisition of Nuon's stock by Hydro Star does not entail any change in direct ownership or control of the Florida utilities and will not cause any change in management or loss of operational expertise.
-Because of the size and scope of the stock transfer, Utilities, Inc. filed a Petition for variance or waiver of Rules 25-30.037(3)(i), (j) and (k), and 25-30.030(4)(c), (5), (6) and (7), Florida
+A list of the Commission-regulated utilities that Utilities, Inc. owns are appended to this recommendation as Attachment A. Utilities, Inc. asserts that the acquisition of Nuon's stock by Hydro Star does not entail any change in direct

-DOCUMENT NUMBER-DATE 01159 FEB-98 FPSC-COMMISSION CLINE
+DOCUMENT NUMBER-DATE